 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence that properly uses one of the past tenses in Spanish (imperfect past, simple past, present perfect), taking into account the context and the meaning of the past action.
+Instruction: Choose the correct sentence that appropriately uses one of the past tenses in Spanish (imperfect past, simple past, present perfect), taking into account the context and the meaning of the past action.

 1.

 Error: 'fui joven' indicates a punctual action, not habitual.
-Here the imperfect past must be used to describe a habitual state.
+Here the imperfect past should be used to describe a habitual state.

 Error: the simple past expresses a punctual and finished action, but the sentence wants to indicate a habitual state in the past.